 A build server is a tool used within a build pipeline.
 The pipeline defines the process and the server provides the environment to execute that process.
 In essence, a build pipeline is a concept, while a build server is a physical or virtual implementation.

-DeployHQ is a powerful tool that can help you streamline your build and deployment processes.
+DeployHQ is a powerful tool that helps automate build pipelines, streamlining continuous integration (CI) and deployment (CD) workflows for faster, error-free releases.
 By automating tasks and ensuring consistency, you can accelerate your software delivery and reduce the risk of errors.